 - Pete Corcoran photographer

 - Max Ernst’s marriage to Peggy Guggenheim didn’t last long.
 He met Dorothea Tanning in New York when he was curating a surrealist art exhibition featuring female artists.
 He included Tanning’s painting Birthday in the show (painted 1942).
 Her painting is a haunting self portrait showing a semi-naked Tanning in a strange lobby area with opening doors and mystical creature in the foreground.
 I find this painting unsettling, haunting, slightly uncomfortable.
 I’m not sure if they ever met – surely they must have done in New York?
-I imagine that she and Leonora had a lot in common – not least there choice of husband!
+I imagine that she and Leonora had a lot in common – not least their choice of husband!

 - Updated: 14th July 2017